 - In cells, the tracer participates in various biochemical reactions, or binds to receptors in synaptic clefts.

 In PET studies the tracers are administered into the vascular system by intravenous injection or inhalation (intraperitoneal injection may be preferred in mice studies).
 Tracers are well mixed in the blood in heart chambers, so all arterial blood has the same concentration.
 Therefore, the concentration of the tracer (model input function) delivered to the tissue capillaries can be obtained from any peripheral artery, and the amount of tracer delivered to tissue is proportional to the blood flow (perfusion).

-Fraction of the tracer is extracted into tissue across the capillary wall, while the unextracted fraction is washed away by the venous blood flow.
-Compartmental model for tracer delivery and extraction to tissue (Graham, 1985):
+Fraction of the radiotracer is extracted into tissue across the capillary wall, while the unextracted fraction is washed away by the venous blood flow.
+According to compartmental model for tracer delivery and extraction to tissue

-Model developer must know the mechanism of tracer transport across the capillary wall.
+Model developer must know the mechanism of radiotracer transport across the capillary wall.
 Active transport (requires energy) can have a net flux of substance moved against a concentration gradient, while in passive transport the direction of net flux is determined solely by the direction of the concentration gradient across the membrane.
 Passive transport can be subdivided into facilitated transport and passive diffusion.
 When the concentration gradient of the molecule is kept steady by constantly supplying and depleting molecules at opposite sides of membrane, the net flux in passive diffusion is related only to the diffusion coefficient and the gradient.
 In some tissues substances can also cross the capillary wall by bulk flow through openings between the capillary endothelial cells.
 Facilitated transport, by special carriers in the membrane, allows a selective and regulated uptake of many important substrates, such as glucose and amino acids.